 Once again, a development team might work side by side with an operational team if automation opportunities exist.

 Certain types of work involve high variation, executed by a single function.
 Examples include corporate development, campaign management at the top of the funnel (growth marketing), and legal dispute management.
 Wherever there is high variation, the goal is to reduce variation and narrow in on truth.
 For corporate development, that involves winnowing down potential acquisition targets and confirming “truth” through an effective diligence process.
 In campaign management, reducing variation involves testing hypotheses via A/B tests to find which ones deliver highest conversion rates per invested dollar.

 Domain teams can be small — for instance, a director of corporate development or chief legal counsel might work alone, or with just one or two assistants.
 Most of the work to be done is solitary.
 As a company scales, however, even domains like corporate development can grow in size.
 Team self-organization only becomes relevant, of course, once there is a handful of worker peers who need to work together.
 High variation / uni-functional self-organized teams focus on best practice discovery and problem-solving collaboration.
-Because of the ongoing collaboration this implies, meetings might be held daily.

 High Variation / Cross-Functional